- 1. The Basics: Understanding Header Bidding and Open Bidding

 3. Open Bidding: A Closer Look at its Features and Benefits

 While header bidding has its advantages, open bidding offers a different approach to programmatic buying and selling that can further benefit publishers.
 Open bidding, also known as unified auctions or exchange bidding, simplifies the process by allowing publishers to offer their inventory to multiple demand sources through a single auction conducted by an ad exchange or supply-side platform (SSP).
+This is especially effective in mobile applications, where real-time bidding can significantly increase advertising revenues.

 One of the key advantages of open bidding is the potential for improved fill rates.
 With multiple demand sources competing for impressions in real-time, publishers have a higher chance of filling their ad inventory compared to traditional methods.
 This means fewer ad slots go unsold, resulting in higher overall revenue.